 Why not get your friends involved and start an organising committee?

-Remember to read up on guidelines surrounding raffles and issuing tax-deductible receipts.
+Remember to read up on guidelines surrounding raffles.
 Also consider any risks involved and how best to manage these at your event.
 Raffles and other fundraising activities sometimes require permission to conduct.
-If you are unsure about your activities, go to the Office of Liquor and Gambling website at www.olgc.sa.gov.au to find out if you need to register.
+If you are unsure about your activities, go to Consumer and Business Services website www.cbs.sa.gov.au.

 Keep track of expenditure and income generated by your event.
-The income and expense register on page 14 of this booklet is a great starting point.
+The income and expense register at the bottom of this page is a great starting point.

 If you want to hold your event in a public space make sure you follow through with all legal and insurance requirements for the venue you are using.
-The checklist contained at the end of this booklet may assist in making sure you have thought of everything.
+The summary checklist at the bottom of this page contained may assist in making sure you have thought of everything.